Juliette Récamier: French Salon Hostess

-Juliette Récamier was born Jeanne-Françoise Julie Adélaïde Bernard in Lyon on 4 December 1777.
-She was the only child of Jean Bernard, the King’s counselor and a notary, and his wife, the former Marie Julie Matton.
+Juliette Récamier was born Jeanne-Françoise Julie Adélaïde Bernard in Lyon on 4 December 1777, the same year that the Princesse de Lamballe and her sister-in-law were inducted into the Freemasons in the Adoptive Lodge called La Candeur.
+Juliette was the only child of Jean Bernard, the King’s counselor and a notary, and his wife, the former Marie Julie Matton.
 Juliette, as she was called, was described in personality and character as “tender-hearted, affectionate, charitable and kind, beloved in her home-circle and by all who know her.”

-At the age of fifteen, Juliette married a French banker nearly thirty years her senior.
-His name was Jacques-Rose Récamier.
-However, Juliette’s marriage to the handsome Jacques-Rose was in name only because they never consummated their marriage, and she remained a virgin until at least age forty.
+At the age of fifteen, Juliette married a French banker nearly thirty years her senior named Jacques-Rose Récamier.
+However, her marriage to the handsome Jacques-Rose was in name only because they never consummated their marriage, and she remained a virgin until at least age forty.
 One reason for the lack of consummation may be explained by what Jacques-Rose wrote when thinking about his impending marriage to Juliette:

 “I am not in love with her, but I feel for her a genuine and tender attachment which convinces me that this interesting creature will be a partner who will ensure the happiness of my whole life and, judging by my own desire to ensure her happiness, of which I can see she is absolutely convinced, I have no doubt that the benefit will be reciprocal.”